Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 - Statistics and Machine Learning Toolbox

 ## What does this code ?
-- It extract data from an Excel spreadsheet
+- It extracts data from an Excel spreadsheet
 - it creates a NN network with 4 hidden layers.
 Descriptor is the alloy composition in molar fraction and output is the Vickers hardness
 - it searches for the best network using k-folding and modified R-square to sort the best fits
 - it plots the best fit in n-th dimension using Delaunay triangulation
+- additionally you can create animated gifs with the experimental and predicted data

 ## Example of code output for hardness
 ![](/Figure.png)